rosafilgueira/Spark_EDDIE_TextMining/README.md

 Note: Addtional information can be found at this [link](https://spark.apache.org/docs/latest/submitting-applications.html)

-### Submitting a TextMining query to the Spark-Cluster.
-This will requiere the following steps:
+### Launching a Spark Text Mining query

 The [defoe](https://github.com/alan-turing-institute/defoe) GitHub repository contains code to analyse historical books and newspapers datasets using Apache Spark.
 Thefore, the first step is to clone it into your $HOME

 	git clone https://github.com/alan-turing-institute/defoe.git

-Once cloned, the second step is to get the necesary data ( e.g. /sg/datastore/lib/groups/lac-store/blpaper/xmls) in your scratch directory ( e.g. /exports/eddie/scratch/< UUN >/blpaper) inside EDDIE.
-Note, you could also use this [xml file](https://github.com/alan-turing-institute/i_newspaper_rods/blob/epcc-master/newsrods/test/fixtures/2000_04_24.xml) as an example, and download it into your scratch directory (e.g. /exports/eddie/scratch/< UUN >/blpaper/2000_04_24.xml).
+Once cloned, the second step is to get the necesary data ( e.g. /sg/datastore/lib/groups/lac-store/blpaper/xmls) in EDDIE.
+For testing, I created a  directory, called *blpaper*, inside my scratch space (/exports/eddie/scratch/< UUN >/blpaper).
+Note that, if you do not have access to the *sg* datastore, you could download this [xml file](https://github.com/alan-turing-institute/i_newspaper_rods/blob/epcc-master/newsrods/test/fixtures/2000_04_24.xml) into your scratch directory and use it for testing.

-Before submitting a query you will need to Zip up the defoe source code (Spark needs this to run the query).
+Before submitting a query you will need to zip up the **defoe** source code (Spark needs this to run the query).
 More information at this [link](https://github.com/alan-turing-institute/defoe/blob/master/docs/run-queries.md).

 		zip -r defoe.zip defoe